What is Experimental Autoimmune Encephalomyelitis (EAE)?

 - Conditional immune gene knockout EAE (C57BL/6; histamine signalling knockouts): Cell-specific conditional deletion of histidine decarboxylase (Hdc) in different immune compartments creates mechanistically refined EAE variants for dissecting the role of specific immune mediators.
 OptoDrum quantifies the functional visual consequences of these genetic immunological manipulations with sufficient sensitivity to detect between-genotype differences in visual outcome.
-(Morin et al., 2021)
+(Morin et al., 2021, J. Immunol.)

 - Dietary and environmental modulation of MOG35-55 EAE (C57BL/6): High-saturated, long-chain fatty acid dietary regimens exacerbate EAE severity and visual pathway damage without altering the induction protocol.
 This variant demonstrates that environmental variables measurably shift OptoDrum-quantifiable visual outcomes, making it particularly relevant for studies examining diet-microbiome-neuroinflammation interactions in MS-relevant models.
-(Capper et al., 2025)
+(Capper et al., 2025, Front.
+Immunol.)

 How Can Striatech Tools support Your Study?